DGSConsulting/priority-matrix-builder/README.md

 ### 🌟 **Share Your Success**
 We love hearing how this helps fellow freelancers:
 - 📧 Email us your wins: DGSConsult@consultant.com
-- 🐦 Instagram us @ dgsconsult with #PriorityWins
+- 🐦 Instagram us @dgsconsult with #PriorityWins
 - 💼 LinkedIn success stories always welcome
 - ⭐ Star this repo if it saves your sanity